 Curriculum Committee.
 The CC coordinates all aspects of the curriculum, including reviewing, analyzing, and approving changes to the institution’s curriculum.

 Academic Policy Committee.
-The APC sets standards for articulation agreements, admissions requirements and certification for degrees; reviews and proposes policies relating to graduation requirements, grading and appeals, student conduct, performance, retention and other student issues; and assists administration in reviewing applicants to degree programs who do not meet the minimum admissions requirements and in final review of degree audits.
+The APC sets standards for articulation agreements, admissions requirements, and certification for degrees; reviews and proposes policies relating to graduation requirements, grading and appeals, student conduct, performance, retention, and other student issues; and assists administration in reviewing applicants to degree programs who do not meet the minimum admissions requirements and in the final review of degree audits.

 - Assessment Committee.
 The AC provides guidance and support for the assessment of institutional and program learning outcomes at institution, including assuring alignment of academic program and college level outcomes with institutional outcomes, and formulating appropriate recommendations to improve educational effectiveness based on institutional data.

 Are shared governance and academic freedom the same thing?